Destination CLE: Dublin, Ireland - Attractions

 The Wicklow Way

 The countryside of Ireland is a patchwork of many different landscape types, including several mountainous and upland areas.
-One of the most spectacular of these is in county Wicklow, just south of Dublin, which despite its proximity to the capital contains many kilometres of wonderfully unspoilt mountain trails of which The Wicklow Way is the best known.
+One of the most spectacular of these is in county Wicklow, just south of Dublin, which despite its proximity to the capital contains many kilometers of wonderfully unspoilt mountain trails of which The Wicklow Way is the best known.

 The Glendalough Valley is located in the Wicklow Mountains National Park and has many attractions to entice, entertain and enthrall visitors from its world famous Monastic Site with Round Tower to its scenic lakes and valleys, as well as a selection of walks and trails in the area including The Wicklow Way.